gwenf/google-palm2-meal-planner-demo/WORKSHOP.md

 6. **Backend Logic & AI Integration**:
    - Implement user profile and inventory management.
    - Integrate the Google Palm API for recipe recommendations.
 Make API calls as necessary based on user input, inventory, and preferences.

+- Selecting and Saving Recipes: Once a user selects a recipe, it's automatically saved to our database.
+- Recipe Insights: Dive deeper into each recipe to understand nutritional value, origin, and even historical context.
+- Measurement Conversion: Switch between metric and imperial systems with ease.